EugeneRe95/who_wants_to_be_a_millionaire/README.md

     - correct - if the answer is correct
 - rate - prize value for specific value

-3. User picks the answer and it's status updated to selected/correct/wrong/disabled
+3. User picks the answer and its status updated to selected/correct/wrong/disabled

 4. If the answer is correct, the next question is displayed.
 Otherwise user is redirected to final screen with game score.